 We Care About Your Health

-In efforts to slow the spread of the coronavirus (COVID-19) and in following recommendations of Governor Northam, the Chrysler Museum of Art will be closed to the public effective Saturday, March 14, 2020, with a tentative reopening on April 24, 2020.
+In efforts to slow the spread of the coronavirus (COVID-19) and in following recommendations of Governor Northam, the Chrysler Museum of Art will be closed to the public effective Saturday, March 14, 2020.
 The closure includes the Perry Glass Studio and the cancellation of all public programs, tours, classes, and events through the end of the month.

 Our facilities will remain secure and staffed by our outstanding security team.
 Our staff’s safety is a top priority and we will continue to seek actionable ways to reduce the potential spread of COVID-19 in our workspaces.
 Employees are working remotely and our teams have contingency work plans in place for the next several weeks.
 We will use this time to thoroughly disinfect and clean our facilities.
 We look forward to a strong reopening and welcoming visitors to a safe and healthy environment.